ADMIN TEAM

-After completing her BFA in Musical Theatre from Ithaca College, Stefanie toured nationally with a Children’s Theatre Company and worked on stage and off as a performer, pit musician, and music director in New York.
-Since moving to Vermont, she has appeared as a vocalist, pianist, and music director for various organizations including TURNmusic, the Vermont Philharmonic, Stowe Theatre Guild, Lyric Theatre, Apex Ensemble, the Green Mountain Mahler Festival, The Saturn People's Sound Collective, Burlington Civic Symphony Orchestra, the Green Mountain Opera Festival, and more.
-Stefanie’s work as a studio vocalist can also be heard on a number of albums released through Lane Gibson studios and Lovetown Recording.
+After completing her BFA in Musical Theatre from Ithaca College, Stefanie toured nationally with a Children's Theatre Company and worked on stage and off as a performer, pit musician, and music director in New York.
+Since moving to Vermont, she has appeared as a vocalist, pianist, and music director for various organizations including: TURNmusic, the VT Philharmonic, Burlington Civic Symphony, the Green Mountain Mahler Festival, the Champlain Philharmonic, Lyric Theatre Company, the Green Mountain Opera Festival, and more.
+Stefanie's work as a studio vocalist can also be heard on a number of albums released through Lane Gibson Studios, Lovetown Recording, and Tank Recording Studio, including the recent release of The Saturn People's Sound Collective self-titled album.

 BOARD